bryanarriaga67/Machine-Learning-Project/README.md

 ***Our Approach***
 Given the OHLCV of a stock we plan to predict the Closing price for the next day.
 This script can then be used to predict the next 'n' days.

+We began using linear regression but after seeing the state of our data we found that we would either have to do extensive data cleaning.

+We then attemped gradient boosting regressor
+Gradient boosting regressor

+Notes from Piplai:
+Try:
+Random forest regressor OR Time series model
+Attempt one neural network- can be from online,, For this the data must be

+DO:
+Use TWO datasets for the training and try the feature important scored to see what shows up and if it is consisten

+Normalization strategies for ALL our data before and then re-normalize the data -Min max scaler
+-mean scaler

+feature important scored- tells you if the features that you added are better than the raw data

+***Plotting the data with the actual predicions, then compare to the true Y***